thehelp/project/README.md

 ### Generate documentation

-To generate html files from markdown in your source files' comments `groc` is used.
+`groc` generates html files from markdown in your source files' comments.

 ```
 grunt doc